clay tablets to leaf, skin and paper

 Wax tablets were used by the Greeks and Romans much as we use notebooks today.
 The wax was set into wooden diptychs and, like the clay tablets, were written on using a stylus.
 The stylus was pointed at one end for making the marks and the other end was used to smooth the wax and erase the previous writing.
 Wax tablets were not designed to be permanent but a few have survived to this day.

-Papyrus was made from the papyrus plant.
-The stems were cut to length and then sliced into thin strips down the length into wafers.
-The wafers were laid side-by-side overlapping each other and another layer was placed on top at right-angles and then hammered and pressed tightly together.
-The juices of the plant bound them together and once dried they could be used for writing on.
-Papyrus was expensive because of the way it was produced.
+Papyrus is made from the papyrus plant and is still used today.
+The stems are cut to length and then sliced into thin strips down the length into wafers.
+The wafers are laid side-by-side overlapping each other and another layer placed on top at right-angles and then hammered and pressed tightly together.
+The juices of the plant bind them together and once dried they can be used for writing on.
+Papyrus was once expensive because of the way it was produced.

 Brushes were used for writing on papyrus as any sharpened nib, such as feather quills, would have torn the surface of the writing sheet.

 Papyrus was usually rolled up to store it and only one side was generally used as it was constantly handled in the rolling and unrolling.

 The word papyrus gives us the modern word for paper.

 Parchment and vellum is produced from the hides of animals.
 Parchment from the skin of sheep and vellum from the skin of a calf.
 The hide is first steeped in lime and the hair and flesh scraped from the surface.
 It is then stretched tight over a frame, covered with chalk – which removes excess fats – and allowed to dry.
 Once preparation is complete it is removed from the frame and cut to size.
 Both sides can be used as a writing surface.
 If you look carefully at old manuscripts you can still see the tiny holes where the hair follicles were on one side of the sheet.

 Parchment is highly durable and many ancient manuscripts have survived.